-You will have to stop in Canada’s capital city of Ottawa, depending on the season you can either take a scenic walk along the Rideau canal, or ice skate along it!
-Just make sure you also enjoy your first beaver tail, don’t be alarmed it’s more deep fried doughnut than actual tail.
+You will have to stop in Canada’s capital city of Ottawa, depending on the season you can either take a scenic walk along the Rideau canal or ice skate along it!
+Just make sure you also enjoy your first beavertail, don’t be alarmed it’s more deep-fried doughnut than the actual tail.

 Barrington, Nova Scotia

 Whether you’re in a rented car or on a bus, your next stop should be anywhere that feels right in New Brunswick on your way to Barrington.
-The incredible ride will wind through intense dark forests, sunny meadows and oceanside vista’s until you reach the cosy little cove of Barrington, Nova Scotia.
+The incredible ride will wind through intense dark forests, sunny meadows, and oceanside vistas until you reach the cozy little cove of Barrington, Nova Scotia.
 Around here you can find an inn or continue up the east coast of Nova Scotia to the unforgettable Peggy’s cove.
-You will have the opportunity to stay at inn’s, hostels, campsite after campsite and visit one incredible lighthouse after the next.
+You will have the opportunity to stay at inn’s, hostels, campsite after campsite, and visit one incredible lighthouse after the next.

 Once you have finished exploring the Atlantic provinces and begin to make the long trip west, more and more you will encounter the real Canadian experience.
 These are some great towns to consider stopping in as you journey the 6000km from Newfoundland to Banff National Park: